MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/enhanced-console-session.md

 ::: moniker-end

-This article provides information about how to configure enhanced console session in System Center - Virtual Machine Manager (VMM).
+This article provides information on how to configure enhanced console session in System Center - Virtual Machine Manager (VMM).

 Console connect in VMM provides a way to connect to the VM without a network connection to it.
 For information on deploying VMM console, see [install VMM console](install-console.md).
-Prior to 1801, the console connect in VMM supported only basic session where clipboard text can only be pasted through **Type Clipboard Text menu** option.
+Prior to 1801, the console connect in VMM supported only basic session where clipboard text can only be pasted through the **Type Clipboard Text menu** option.

 ::: moniker range="sc-vmm-1801"

 VMM 1801 and later supports enhanced console session.
-With console connected through enhanced session,  **Cut (Ctrl + X)**, **Copy (Ctrl + C)** and **Paste (Ctrl + V)** operations on the ANSI text and files are available on the clipboard, there by copy/paste commands for text and files are made possible from and to the VM.
+With console connected through enhanced session,  **Cut (Ctrl + X)**, **Copy (Ctrl + C)** and **Paste (Ctrl + V)** operations on the ANSI text and files are available on the clipboard, thereby copy/paste commands for text and files are made possible from and to the VM.

 ::: moniker-end

 ::: moniker range=">sc-vmm-1801"

 VMM supports enhanced console session.
-With console connected through enhanced session,  **Cut (Ctrl + X)**, **Copy (Ctrl + C)** and **Paste (Ctrl + V)** operations on the ANSI text and files are available on the clipboard, there by copy/paste commands for text and files are made possible from and to the VM.
+With console connected through enhanced session,  **Cut (Ctrl + X)**, **Copy (Ctrl + C)** and **Paste (Ctrl + V)** operations on the ANSI text and files are available on the clipboard, thereby copy/paste commands for text and files are made possible from and to the VM.

 ::: moniker-end